Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 # 😎 Prepare for the Worst: Most Frequently Asked Questions by Big Tech Companies

 As we gear up for technical interviews, it’s essential to be prepared for the toughest Python questions.
 If you're preparing for high-level technical interviews, you'll want to master these complex Python problems.
-Here’s a list of coding questions that’s been asked by a top-tier companies!
+Here’s a list of coding questions that’s been asked by top-tier companies!

 ## 1: Find the Longest Substring Without Repeating Characters
 Given a string, find the length of the longest substring without repeating characters.